 Today, the main building has a small museum that showcases various elements from the castle that were found when it was renovated in the second half of the 19th Century.

-I really like this window with benches included.
-A reminder that daylight was a precious commodity indoors at the time.
+A reminder that daylight was a precious indoor commodity at the time.

 You may be wondering why this window and this fireplace are located so high, right?
 Well…

 See, this inner courtyard wasn’t a courtyard at all back when people lived in the castle.
 Those were rooms, with roofs and all.
 However, as the floors were made of wood, they’re gone now.

 We sometimes tend to think that medieval castles were solely made of stone.
 That is far from the truth, wood was a major component too.
 And it didn’t last as long as the stone.

 The first floor/ground floor was some sort of atrium.

 The floor above was composed of regular indoor rooms.